zjhuang22/maskscoring_rcnn/README.md

 If you find MS R-CNN useful in your research, please consider citing:
 ```
 @inproceedings{huang2019msrcnn,
-    author = {Huang, Zhaojin and Huang, Lichao and Gong, Yongchao and Huang, Chang and Wang, Xinggang},
+    author = {Zhaojin Huang and Lichao Huang and Yongchao Gong and Chang Huang and Xinggang Wang},
     title = {{Mask Scoring R-CNN}},
     booktitle = {CVPR},
     year = {2019},